pomsky-lang/pomsky/README.md

 Pomsky looks for mistakes and displays helpful diagnostics:

 - It shows an error if you use a feature not supported by the targeted regex flavor
-- It detects syntax errors and shows suggestions how to resolve them
+- It detects syntax errors and shows suggestions on how to resolve them
-- It parses backslash escapes (which are not allowed in a pomsky expression) and explains what to write instead
+- It parses backslash escapes (which are not allowed in a Pomsky expression) and explains what to write instead
 - It looks for likely mistakes and displays warnings
 - It looks for patterns that can be very slow for certain inputs and are susceptible to